eurekaclinical/eurekaclinical-analytics-webclient/README.md

 Latest release:
 [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-analytics-webclient/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-analytics-webclient)

+## Version 1.1.1
+This version fixes an error when clicking Edit on a phenotype with a percent sign in it.

 ## Version 1.1
 This version links the user interface to the refactored backend Eureka!
 Clinical services.